dfranx/SHADERed/README.md

 </p>

 ### Custom themes
-text
+You can create your own theme SHADERed theme.
+Modify ImGuiStyle members from an *.ini file.
+SHADERed themes allow you to customize everything including text editor color palette.
+SHADERed comes with a few built-in themes.
+I am bad at designing so please submit your themes!

 Want to create your own theme?
-Visit TUTORIAL.md and see how to do so.
+Visit [TUTORIAL.md](./TUTORIAL.md) and see how to do so.

 ### Custom template
-text
+You can create your own custom templates.
+SHADERed comes with a GLSL, HLSL and HLSL deferred rendering example.
 To create your own template paste your project directory in /templates directory and name your project file template.sprj.
-You have to reopen SHADERed if it was running.
+You have to reopen SHADERed if it was already running to see the template under File -> New -> (your template).
+A menu item for creating a template will have same text as the parent directory of the template.

 ## TODO
 There are also some features that I am looking to implement: